15 Sexiest Horror Movies of All Time

 15. It Follows (2014)

 A supernatural psychological thriller, this film made its debut at the 2014 Cannes Film Festival.
-A horror film that bears Tarantino’s seal of approval has to be by all logical understanding, a well-made film.
-The content lives up to the reputation and has a brilliant character development and a slow steady building of tension accentuated by the soundtrack and the very ambiguous ending.
-The plot follows a metaphorical monster that stalks victims and kills it and this can be transmitted to another victim through sex.
-The film has often been seen as a symbolism for sexually transmitted diseases but the true horror of the film sparks from the nightmarish quality where escape simply is not an option.
+A horror film that bears Tarantino’s seal of approval has to be, by all logical understanding, a well-made film.
+The content lives up to the reputation and has brilliant character development and a slow, steady building of tension accentuated by the soundtrack and the very ambiguous ending.
+The plot follows a metaphorical monster that stalks victims and kills them, and this can be transmitted to another victim through sex.
+The film has often been seen as a symbol for sexually transmitted diseases, but the true horror of the film sparks from the nightmarish quality where escape simply is not an option.
+You can watch it here.

 14. Black Swan (2010)